Katabasis: The Odyssey

 In the 11th book of the Odyssey, Odysseus follows the advice of Circe to consult Tiresias in Hades, the land of the dead.
 Odysseus sets out an offering of honey, milk, wine, water, and barley before slaughtering two sheep to add fresh blood to the meal.
 The souls of many then appear to him.
 The first to appear to Odysseus is Elpenor, his crew member who died prior to leaving Circe's island.
 Elpenor asks Odysseus to give him a proper burial, and Odysseus agrees.
 The next to appear to Odysseus is his mother, Anticlea.
 As Odysseus has been away fighting the Trojan War for nearly 20 years, he is surprised and saddened by the sight of her soul.

 Tiresias, the soul whom Odysseus came to see, next appears to him.
-Tiresias gives him several pieces of information concerning his nostos (homecoming) and his life after.
+Tiresias gives him several pieces of information concerning his nostos (homecoming) and his life hereafter.
 Tiresias details Poseidon's anger at Odysseus' blinding of Polyphemos (and the coming troubles as a consequence), warns Odysseus not to eat the livestock of the god Helios, and prophesies Odysseus' return home to Ithaca and his eventual death at sea at an old age.
 After Tiresias instructs Odysseus to allow the spirits he wants to talk to drink the sacrificial blood he used to find Tiresias, he is again given the chance to see his mother, and she tells him of the suffering of his family as they await his return home.
 As his mother leaves, Odysseus is then visited by a string of souls of past queens.
 He first sees Tyro, the mother of Pelias and Neleus by Poseidon.

 He next talks to Antiope, the mother of Amphion and Zethus (the founders of Thebes) by Zeus.
 Then, he is visited by Alcmene, the mother of Heracles by Zeus, and Heracle's wife Megara.
 He is also visited by Epicaste, the mother of Oedipus, and Chloris, the queen of Pylos.
 Odysseus is then visited by Leda, the mother of Castor and Polydeuces and Iphimedeia, mother of the Aloadae by Poseidon.
 Odysseus then sees a list of women whom he only briefly mentions: Phaedra, Procris, Ariadne, Maera, Clymene, and Eriphyle, all also lovers of gods or heroes.
 Next to visit Odysseus is Agamemnon, the king of Mycenae.
-Agamemnon tells Odysseus of his death by his wife, Clytemnestra and her lover Aegisthus.
+Agamemnon tells Odysseus of his death by his wife, Clytemnestra, and her lover Aegisthus.
 He warns Odysseus to return to Ithaca in secret and be wary of his own wife.

-Odysseus then encounters Achilles, who asks after the wellbeing of his father, Peleus, and his son, Neoptolemus.
+Odysseus then encounters Achilles, who asks after the well-being of his father Peleus and his son Neoptolemus.
 Odysseus reassures Achilles of his son's bravery in fighting the Trojans.
 Odysseus then begins seeing figures of dead souls who do not talk directly to him: Ajax, Minos, Orion, Tityos, Tantalus, and Sisyphus.
 Odysseus ends his visit with Heracles, who asks about Odysseus' intention in Hades.
 Odysseus begins to get fearful as he waits for more heroes and leaves.